-The Ancient-Future Faith Network sprang up from the grassroots, from genuine need, and from the hearts of many whose passion unites them in a desire to come together in a common vision.
-It also started when many of those same individuals, in early 2010, sensed that the Holy Spirit was especially at work in the renewing of the evangelical church and her worship.
+The Ancient-Future Faith Network sprang up from the grassroots, from genuine need, and from the hearts of many whose passion united them in a common vision.
+In early 2010, a small group sensed that the Holy Spirit was especially at work in the renewing of the evangelical church and her worship.

-The leadership at Epiclesis began hearing from like-minded people every week— sometimes daily— who hungered for depth in worship, for a spirituality that would link them with countless generations of believers before them, and who desired to walk out their baptisms in a community that would call them to live an authentic faith.
-A vision began to immerge, especially in the heart of Chris Alford and a small team of Epiclesis elders, to prayerfully consider whether the Spirit might want to build a kind of network to connect to like-minded people.
+The leadership at Epiclesis began hearing from like-minded people every week— sometimes daily— who hungered for depth in worship and spirituality that would link them with countless generations of believers before them, and who desired to walk out their baptisms in a community that would call them to live an authentic faith.
+A vision began to emerge, especially in the heart of Chris Alford and a small team of Epiclesis elders, to prayerfully consider whether the Spirit might want to build a kind of network to connect like-minded people.

 That’s why we’re here— that’s the motivation behind the Ancient-Future Faith Network: Our desire is to reach out in hospitality to share with and encourage those who may be working on common ground and walking down a common road.

-Our purpose is to foster the worship of God; to build and promote a network and association of like-minded individuals and churches; to organize and provide Ancient-Future resources and training; to particularly promote the 2006 “Call to an Ancient-Evangelical Future” championed by Robert Webber; and more generally to promote and encourage the knowledge and practice of Ancient-Future theology, worship, spirituality, and ecclesiology.
+Our purpose is to foster the worship of God; to build and promote a network and association of like-minded individuals and churches; to organize and provide Ancient-Future resources and training; to promote particularly the 2006 “Call to an Ancient-Evangelical Future” championed by Robert E. Webber; and more generally to encourage the knowledge and practice of Ancient-Future theology, worship, spirituality, and ecclesiology.

 We aim, as “The Call” says it, to promote “ongoing, open-ended conversations,” and take as our principal purpose and reason for being the words recorded in that document’s Epilogue: “In sum, we call Evangelicals to recover the conviction that God’s story shapes the mission of the Church to bear witness to God’s Kingdom and to inform the spiritual foundations of civilization….
 We pray that we can move with intention to proclaim a loving, transcendent, triune God who has become involved in our history.
 In line with Scripture, creed and tradition, it is our deepest desire to embody God’s purposes in the mission of the Church through our theological reflection, our worship, our spirituality and our life in the world, all the while proclaiming that Jesus is Lord over all creation.”